-- This slide compares the midspan deflection due to traffic load over the central part of the main span, over a varying portion b of the span l: - \rightarrow the midspan deflection under traffic load over the full span is 1.726 m, fully due to cable elongation.
+- This slide compares the midspan deflection due to traffic load over the central part of the main span, over a varying portion b of the span l: - → the midspan deflection under traffic load over the full span is 1.726 m, fully due to cable elongation.

 - → under partial length loading, the cable deflects more, with a maximum deflection of 3.12 m for a loaded length of about 40% of the span - → only about 1/3 of the maximum deflection is due to cable elongation for 40% loaded length.
-The remaining deflection is due to the change of cable geometry.
+The remaining deflection is due to the change of cable geometry. - note that under uniform load (traffic load over the full span), deflections of a rigid cable are zero.